prbasyal-amd/ROCm/docs/compatibility/compatibility-matrix.rst

    .. rubric:: Footnotes

    .. [#oracle89-past-60] Oracle Linux is supported only on AMD Instinct MI300X.
-   .. [#debian12-past-60] Supported only on AMD Instinct accelerators.
+   .. [#debian12-past-60] Debian is supported only on AMD Instinct accelerators.
    .. [#mi300_624-past-60] **For ROCm 6.2.4** - MI300X (gfx942) is supported on listed operating systems *except* Ubuntu 22.04.5 [6.8 HWE] and Ubuntu 22.04.4 [6.5 HWE].
    .. [#mi300_622-past-60] **For ROCm 6.2.2** - MI300X (gfx942) is supported on listed operating systems *except* Ubuntu 22.04.5 [6.8 HWE] and Ubuntu 22.04.4 [6.5 HWE].
    .. [#mi300_621-past-60] **For ROCm 6.2.1** - MI300X (gfx942) is supported on listed operating systems *except* Ubuntu 22.04.5 [6.8 HWE] and Ubuntu 22.04.4 [6.5 HWE].